 About freshwater pests and diseases

-Managing and preventing the spread of freshwater pests and diseases is important to protect our native species and local economies.
+Managing and preventing the spread of invasive freshwater weeds, pests, and diseases is important to protect our native species and local economies.

 - commercial fisheries